AlexSergey/issr/README.md

 ## Problems

-One of the key problems with SSR applications is asynchronous operations.
+One of the key problem with SSR applications is asynchronous operations.
 JS is an asynchronous language, all requests to the server, on which our application data depends, are asynchronous.
 They affect the state of the system - these are side effects.
 Since content availability is critical for search engines, we must handle this asynchronous behavior.
 The React Server Renderer is designed as a synchronous operation that steps through our React-DOM step by step and turns it into HTML.

 The second problem is hydration.
 A process that allows us to associate the received HTML and the state of the application from the server with what will be built in the user's browser.